SalvatoreRa/ML-news-of-the-week/README.md

 # ML news of the week

 A collection of the best ML news every week (research, news, resources).
-Star this repository if you find useful.
+Star this repository if you find it useful.

 [Here](https://github.com/SalvatoreRa/tutorial), you can find articles and tutorials about artificial intelligence